susanpallmann/everything-library/ui-v2/README.md

-this.element = [HTML element]; // HTML element representing this Component this.events = {}; // Storing event information as it occurs for use in actions this.flagTouched = [true/false]; // Mark touch events so that duplicative click events are prevented this.actions = {}; // Stores parameter {actions}, an object containing recognized keys that map to functions to run upon certain event listeners triggering
+this.element = [HTML element]; // HTML element representing this Component this.events = {}; // Storing event information as it occurs for use in actions this.flagTouched = [true/false]; // Mark touch events so that duplicative click events are prevented this.actions = {}; // Stores parameter {actions}, a set of functions to run upon certain event listeners triggering
 ```

 ###### Parameters